8ta4/say/DONTREADME.md

 > Why 99% and not 95%?

 I want to be safe and avoid cutting off your words in the middle.

+> Why the ONNX model and not PyTorch?

+Speed, my friend!
+The ONNX model [may even run up to 4-5x faster](https://github.com/snakers4/silero-vad).

 ### Transcription